viafintech/Barzahlen-Ruby/README.md

 bz_new_payment_slip = Barzahlen::CreateSlipRequest.new(new_payment_slip)
 ```

-A full list of all required and additional variables is available at [viafintech Api v2 slip creation documentation][api_documentation_slip].
+A full list of all required and additional variables is available at [viafintech API v2 slip creation documentation][api_documentation_slip].

 Afterwards this object can be used to send the `slip request`.